MichelJourdain/Hydro-Quebec/DonneesOuvertes/README.md

 - Install apexcharts-card from [HACS]
 - Install vertical-stack-in-card from [HACS]
 - Copy the hq_open_data.yaml file with your other package file.
-- Copy templates sak_layout_mjt_periode_actuelle.yaml in /config/lovelace/sak_templates/templates/layouts/ directory
+- Copy the following template in /config/lovelace/sak_templates/templates/layouts/ directory
+  - sak_layout_mjt_periode_actuelle.yaml
 - Copy the HqDonneesOuvertes.yaml

 - Restart Home Assistant